pranav-6944/Factora--Fake-News-Detector-/README.md

-# TruthLens - Fake News Detection System 🧠📰
+# Factora - Fake News Detection System 🧠📰

-**TruthLens** is an AI-powered full-stack fake news detection web app built with Python Flask and BERT-based NLP model.
+**Factora** is an AI-powered full-stack fake news detection web app built with Python Flask and BERT-based NLP model.
 Developed during a virtual internship at **Pinnacle Labs**, it provides real-time prediction, analytics, and user feedback for detecting misinformation.

 ---